 Hot beds at Acorn Bank

 In 2010 we planted our first seeds in late February when outside temperatures were still -2C and started harvesting about a month later.
-Later crops include courgettes , pumpkins and winter squash, these are also used in the tearoom.
+Later crops include courgettes, pumpkins and winter squash, which are also used in the tea-room.